Reward Gateway Launches Mobile App to Connect and Celebrate Employees Anytime, Anywhere

-The new Connect+ app is designed to keep employees connected, to their company, its purpose and values - and to one another.

-Global employee engagement company, Reward Gateway , has announced the launch of Connect+, the industry-first mobile app that puts the power of real-time employee recognition and communication in the hands of every employee, no matter where they are.
+LONDON, Feb.
+27, 2019 /PRNewswire/ -- Global employee engagement company, Reward Gateway, has announced the launch of Connect+, the industry-first mobile app that puts the power of real-time employee recognition and communication in the hands of every employee, no matter where they are.

-According to research by the International Workplace Group (IWG) just under half of Australian employees work remotely for at least half of the week.
+According to data from the Office of National Statistics (ONS), the number of UK workers who work remotely continues to see a steady increase year on year.
 In addition, Google estimated 3 billion people perform work away from a desk every day across a variety of industries.
 The Reward Gateway Connect+ app enables employee recognition and reward to a more mobile workforce, whether they are on the road, in the field, at home, or even in their favourite coffee shop.

 The Connect+ app helps HR leaders provide on-the-go access to recognition and reward features, with integrated communication tools, to better connect employees to their company, purpose, values, and one another.
 Connect+ works as an extension of the Reward Gateway platform, so that good news and moments of recognition can travel with employees anytime and anywhere.